DavidMelamed/aods/README.md

 ## Configuration

-Set the following environment variables to enable the live connectors:
+Set the following variables in your `.env` file to enable the live connectors:

 - `KEYWORD_API_URL` and `KEYWORD_API_TOKEN`
 - `AD_AUCTION_API_URL` and `AD_AUCTION_API_TOKEN`